Argentina expects $1.8 billion investment from renewable energy auction

 Argentina received a total of 123 project bids in September, but said on Friday it awarded 17.
 Of those, 12 are wind, four solar and one biogas.
 The government received some bids for hydroelectric and biomass projects but did not accept them.

+The government has said it aims to stop importing light crude oil this year as it moves toward energy self-efficiency.
+The country has been running an energy deficit since 2011 and investment in its Vaca Muerta shale fields has been slow to arrive.

+Several Latin American countries are turning their attention to renewable energy.
+In August neighboring Chile awarded contracts to supply power for two decades from the 2020s.

-(Reporting by Maximiliano Rizzi, Nicolas Misculin and Caroline Stauffer; Editing by Jonathan Oatis and Matthew Lewis)
+Reporting by Maximiliano Rizzi, Nicolas Misculin and Caroline Stauffer; Editing by Matthew Lewis and Lisa Shumaker